 All three North American bears have small ears, but their hearing is good.
 American black bears have small, rounded ears set back on the head, while brown bears are located further forward.
 A polar bear’s ears are lowered on the head to protect them from the cold.

 Although small, bear ears rotate to find the sound source, allowing them to use their other senses to pinpoint the disturbance.

-Bears have sensitive paws and lips and can be highly dextrous for animals of any size, especially as large as they are.
-Bears have highly sensitive footpads on their paws, and they can use these to move around small objects, passing them from one paw to another.
+Bears have sensitive paws and lips and can be highly dextrous for animals for their size.
+Bears have highly sensitive footpads on their paws and can use them to move around small objects, passing them from one foot to another.